nairck/TurbofanDriver/README.md

 # TurbofanDriver
-Here resides the Arduino Control Sketch for the turbofan driver on Thingiverse, along with other related items.
+Here resides the Arduino Control Sketch along with other related items for the 3D Printable Jet Engine - V3 Turbofan Driver.

 See Thingiverse post for main project repository